Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Introduction

-In this work we focus precisely on the problem of semi-supervised classification based on the method developed in \citet{kipf2016semi}, which is now commonly referred to as \acrfullpl{GCN}.
-These networks can be seen as a first-order approximation of the spectral graph convolutional networks developed by \citet{defferrard2016convolutional}, which itself built upon the pioneering work of \citet{bruna2014spectral,henaff2015deep}.
+In this work we focus precisely on the problem of semi-supervised classification based on the method developed in \cite{kipf2016semi}, which is now commonly referred to as \acrfullpl{GCN}.
+These networks can be seen as a first-order approximation of the spectral graph convolutional networks developed by \cite{defferrard2016convolutional}, which itself built upon the pioneering work of \cite{bruna2014spectral,henaff2015deep}.
 The great popularity of \glspl{GCN} is mainly due to their practical performance as, at the time it was published, it outperformed related methods by a significant margin.
 Another practical advantage of using \glspl{GCN} is their relatively simple propagation rule, which does not require expensive operations such as eigen-decomposition.

 However, one of the main assumptions underlying \glspl{GCN} is that the given graph is helpful for the task at hand and that the corresponding edges are highly reliable.
-This is generally not true in practical applications, as the given graph maybe (i) noisy, (ii) loosely related to the classification problem of interest or (iii) built in an ad hoc basis using \eg side information.
-In practice, it is difficult to incorporate this type of uncertainty over the graph using the original \gls{GCN} framework in a principled way and the performance of the method degrades significantly with increasingly noisy graphs.
+This is generally not true in practical applications, as the given graph may be (i) noisy, (ii) loosely related to the classification problem of interest or (iii) built in an ad hoc basis using, \eg, side information.
+Although these settings have been addressed by previous work independently \citep[see e.g.][]{lds-2019,robustgcn2019}, in practice, it is difficult to incorporate this type of uncertainty over the graph using the original \gls{GCN} framework in a principled way and the performance of the method degrades significantly with increasingly noisy graphs.

-Therefore, in this paper we extend \gls{GCN} capabilities to handle the more challenging cases of learning in the absence of an input graph and dealing with highly-effective adversarial perturbations such as those proposed recently by \citet{pmlr-v97-bojchevski19a}.
-We achieve this by adopting a Bayesian approach that places a prior over the graph structure, as given by the adjacency matrix.
+Consequently, in this paper we propose a framework that lifts \gls{GCN}'s capabilities to handle the more challenging cases of learning in the absence of an input graph and dealing with highly-effective adversarial perturbations such as those proposed recently by \cite{pmlr-v97-bojchevski19a}.
+We achieve this by formulating a joint probabilistic model that places a prior over the graph structure, as given by the adjacency matrix, along with a GCN-based conditional likelihood.
 This, however, poses significant inference challenges as estimating the posterior over the adjacency matrix under a highly non-linear likelihood (as given by the \gls{GCN}'s output) is intractable.